seng438-winter-2023/seng438-a5-D0tzi/seng438-a5-team_number.md

 <h3>A discussion on decision making given a target failure rate:</h3>

+Target failure rate pertains to a desired or acceptable failure rate for a software system, in which a higher target failure rate implies a higher number of acceptable system failures, and vice versa.
+Target failure rate influences decision making by setting an expectation among developers to meet this rate.
+This is accomplished by increasing or decreasing the quantity of testing done on a system.
+Further, resource allocation and management is also affected as the target failure rate shifts towards more or less required testing.

 <h3>A discussion on the advantages and disadvantages of reliability growth analysis:</h3>

+Reliability growth analysis provides a statistic method to analyze the improvement of software reliability against time.
+It is quantitative, systematic and cost-effective, allowing for timely intervention and improvement while providing objective means of measuring software reliability.
+It provides insights into deeper questions that a developer might ask, such as: Is the testing of the SUT sufficient?
+How is our reliability evolving?
+At what point do we believe our system will reach target reliability?
+This data is essential for allowing developers to make informed decisions, and improving the reliability of a system over time.

+However, in order to properly analyze a system there is a heavy reliance on complex data within a limited scope.
+The nature of this analysis requires that we have extensive data on software failures and improvements, and that this data is accurate.
+It also requires specialized knowledge and tools - such as C-SFRAT - that some development teams may lack.
+Further, RGA fails to incorporate other factors that may contribute to overall software quality.

 # Assessment Using Reliability Demonstration Chart
 <h3>3 plots for MTTFmin, twice and half of it for your test data</h3>

+--

 <h3>Explain your evaluation and justification of how you decide the MTTFmin</h3>

+--

 <h3>A discussion on the advantages and disadvantages of RDC</h3>

 Advantages of RDC: